 If you're looking for one of the oldest historical landmarks in the state of Texas, then you'll need to plan a trip to Rockport.
-There you'll find one of the oldest trees in the entire state, "The Big Tree."
+There you'll find one of the oldest and most famous trees in the entire state, "The Big Tree."

 North of Corpus Christi lies Goose Island State Park.
 Texans already frequent the area to enjoy outdoor activities like fishing and hiking.
 But one of the most interesting things to see in the park is The Big Tree.
-It's one of the largest live oak trees in the United States and is estimated to be over 1,000 years old.
+It's one of the largest live oak trees in the United States not to mention one of the oldest oak trees.
+The 1,000-year-old tree has lived through some of the most interesting times in our history, including the Civil War.

 Over the years, this old tree has been able to withstand anything.
 In 2011, firefighters had to pour gallons of water on the tree during a devastating drought.
-But The Big Tree pulled through.
+But the old live oak pulled through.

 A plaque at the tree, written by John E. Williams, greets visitors to let them know of The Big Tree's legacy.